 (2) Increased (when the bth percentile Settlement Point Price for the hour is negative).
 The increase shall be the quantity of the offer multiplied by the bth percentile of the DASPP for the hour over the previous 30 days.

-(B) Credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of any positive hourly difference of Real-Time Settlement Point Price and DASPP over the previous 30 days for the hour multiplied by e3.
+(B) Credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of the hourly difference between Real-Time Settlement Point Price and DASPP (where any negative differences are set to zero) over the previous 30 days for the hour multiplied by e3.

-(ii) That has an offer price that is greater than the ath percentile of the DASPP for the hour over the previous 30 days, credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of any positive hourly difference of Real-Time Settlement Point Price and DASPP over the previous 30 days for the hour multiplied by e3.
+(ii) That has an offer price that is greater than the bth percentile of the DASPP for the hour over the previous 30 days, credit exposure will be increased by the product of the quantity of the offer multiplied by the dpth percentile of the hourly difference between Real-Time Settlement Point Price and DASPP (where any negative differences are set to zero) over the previous 30 days for the hour multiplied by e3.

-(iii) ERCOT may, in its sole discretion, use a percentile other than the dpth percentile of any positive hourly difference of Real-Time Settlement Point Price and DASPP over the previous 30 days of the hour in determining credit exposure per this paragraph (6)(b) in evaluating DAM Energy-Only Offers.
+(iii) ERCOT may, in its sole discretion, use a percentile other than the dpth percentile of the hourly difference between Real-Time Settlement Point Price and DASPP (where any negative differences are set to zero) over the previous 30 days in determining credit exposure per this paragraph (6)(b) in evaluating DAM Energy-Only Offers.

 (c) For each MW portion of the Energy Offer Curve of a Three-Part Supply Offer: